Our Review Process

 While gaining weight seems easy to many, it is difficult for someone with diabetes.
 The main reason is diabetes causes the loss of calories.
 Then, how can a person with diabetes gain weight?
 The best and easiest way to gain weight is by eating foods high in calories and sometimes healthy fats.
 But one must also ensure the food they consume does not cause a spike in blood glucose levels.
 Don't worry!
 This article will help you understand what should persons with diabetes eat to gain weight.
 Let us first understand the effect of diabetes on your weight.
+Also know about reversing type 2 diabetes.

 Table of Contents